luisbraganca/fake-terminal-website/README.md

 Before you deploy the website, consider changing the following:

-* Go to js/main.js and replace all the text on both singleton vars:
+* Go to `js/main.js` and replace all the text on both singleton vars:
-  * configs: Contains all the text used on the website plus a few configurations.
+  * `configs`: Contains all the text used on the website plus a few configurations.
-  * files: All the fake files used on the website.
+  * `files`: All the fake files used on the website.
 These files are also used to be listed on the sidenav.
 Also please notice if a file content is a raw URL, when clicked/concatenated it will be opened on a new tab.
-* The page title on the index.html file.
+* The page title on the `index.html` file.
-* The website color on the css/main.css file.
+* The website color on the `css/main.css` file.
-* The images located at the img folder.
-The suggested sizes are 150x150 for the avatar and 32x32/16x16 for the favicon.
+* The images located at the `img` folder.
+The suggested sizes are 150x150 px for the avatar and `32x32`/`16x16` px for the favicon.

 ### Resources